Battle of Husaybah (2004): The battle

 An estimated 600 Iraqis from Fallujah and Ramadi launched an assault against the Americans in Husaybah.
 The insurgents engaged the Marines on the outskirts of the city first with a roadside bombing and a continuous barrage from mortar positions.
 The Iraqi forces followed up the bombing with heavy small-arms and machine-gun fire near a former Ba'ath Party headquarters.
 The Marines engaged the enemy for several hours before additional reinforcements were dispatched to assist the outnumbered Marine positions.
 The reinforcing platoons were also hit as they were entering the city.
 Very soon heavy street fighting ensued which lasted the entire day.
 The Marines had to clear two-story buildings block by block.
 Most of the fighting was centered along a street in the northern part of the town which the Marines called "East End Street".
 Insurgents were on both sides of the street and were constantly laying down fire at the Marines.
 The fighting slowed a bit after the Marines cleared a house used by the insurgents as a stronghold which they later nicknamed "The Crack House", but fighting continued late into the night.
 Unfortunately, in addition to the heavy casualties suffered by the U.S. Marines, Lima Company's Commander, Major Gannon, was killed in action during the battle.
-While attached to Weapons Platoon, Major Gannon entered an area that was occupied by enemy insurgents and was killed as a result of Weapons Platoon's failure to clear that area properly.
-Unfortunately, due to limitations on jurisprudence, the Weapons Platoon, which was commonly known by the other platoons in Lima Company as "lazy and undisciplined," was never investigated for its gross negligence.
+While attempting to link up with his Weapons Platoon Commander to gain a better vantage point of the battle field, Major Gannon entered an area that was occupied by four enemy insurgents and was killed.
+During the clearing of the building by Broad Sword and Weapons Platoon, Major Gannon was located and evacuated.
 The U.S base in Husaybah was renamed Camp Gannon in his honor.